kastork/docker.github.io/docker-for-aws/index.md

 ### Prerequisites

+- This template does not support the us-gov-west-1 region
 - Access to an AWS account with permissions to use CloudFormation and creating the following objects.
 [Full set of required permissions](iam-permissions.md).
     - EC2 instances + Auto Scaling groups
     - IAM profiles